-The long-term return expectation for the Pension Plan Investments has been determined using a buildingblock approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
+The long-term return expectation for the Pension Plan Investments has been determined using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating a weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.

-The target allocation and best estimates of arithmetic real rates of return for each major assets class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+Target Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Cash 1.00 % 0.50 %
+Cash 2.00 % 1.85 %

-US Equity 22.50 4.75
+US Equity 22.50 5.75

-International Equity 22.50 7.00
+International Equity 22.50 6.50

-Fixed Income 19.00 1.50
+Fixed Income 19.00 2.85

-Private Equity 10.00 8.00
+Private Equity 12.00 7.60

-Real Assets 15.00 5.00
+Real Assets 17.00 6.60

-Multi-Asset Strategies 10.00 3.00
+Multi-Asset Strategies 5.00 6.65

 Total 100.00 %